vinchang920/NonPointAndClick/research/README.md

 This is for all of the research that we are doing right now.
+Status:
 Current Research:
 - none
 Currently Need Help:
 - none
 Completed Research:
 - none